-ETHAN AND GAVIN MORROVEL | NEW JERSEY
+ETHAN AND GAVIN MORROBEL | NEW JERSEY

 The USHbrothers, Ethan (22) and Gavin (20) are originally from Toronto Canada, and currently live in New Jersey.
 These two proud Canadian boys were born profoundly deaf and diagnosed with Usher syndrome type 1B in 2009 when they were seven and five years old.
 They met this challenge head-on by being early advocates for themselves, spreading awareness, and raising money for Usher Syndrome causes.
 Through their school years they demonstrated their leadership and public speaking skills giving presentations and speeches at regional and national conferences, workshops, schools/universities, teacher trainings, parent to parent meetings, fundraisers, retreats, and Deafblind family activities.